A cookie scoop is your not so secret weapon to an easier, quicker batch of perfectly shaped, evenly baked homemade cookies.

 A #40 is perfect for drop cookies, including Gingersnaps (Just Like Grandma's!), Peanut Butter Hershey Kiss Cookies (Perfect for New Bakers) and Nestle Toll House Cookies Recipe as well as Chocolate Chipless Cookies.

-I recommend a Winco or an OXO cookie scoop as well as Vollrath scoops.
+I recommend a Winco or an OXO as well as Vollrath scoops.

-There are a lot of scoops on the market.
+There are a lot of cookie tools on the market.

-It seems like anyone with a hand or brand in an oven sells cookie scoops, including King Arthur, Pampered Chef, Sur La Table and Williams Sonoma.
+It seems like anyone with a hand or brand in an oven sells cookie dishers, including King Arthur, Pampered Chef, Sur La Table and Williams Sonoma.

-Be sure whichever brand you grab, that is has a release mechanism.
+Be sure whichever brand you grab, that it has a release mechanism.

 Reader Testimonial

 1. It took about 2 batches of cookies to get comfortable using it.
 I was used to using 2 spoons to drop dough on my cookies sheet for one cookie.
-It's now a breeze to drop dough using the scoop.
+It's now a breeze to drop dough using this tool.

 2. It's faster than my 2 spoon method.